 EXEC sp_configure 'show advanced options', 1 GO RECONFIGURE WITH OVERRIDE GO exec sp_configure 'max server memory', 100000 GO RECONFIGURE WITH OVERRIDE GO

 Restart the instance one more time to make sure all of the new settings take effect.
 Your SQL Server system is configured and you are ready to create your own databases and start testing your specific workloads.
 Review the SQL Server Best Practices guide for more information on operational activities, other performance considerations, and Enterprise Edition capabilities.

-After you've finished the SQL Server tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
+After you've finished the SQL Server tutorial, you can clean up the resources that you created on GCP so they won't take up quota and you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.